Connector for the Connector API

 The name and value of the attribute are displayed here.

-Adds a new line where a new attribute can be defined.
+Adds a line in which another attribute can be defined.

-Every connection created by you is listed in the right-hand area.
-You can access all the editing functions via the main menu or the context menu for the selected connection.
+Every connection you've created is listed in the right-hand pane.
+You can access all editing functions via the main menu or the corresponding context menu when a connection is selected.

-Once the connection has been fully configured, it can be integrated into applications with an external data group.
-You can find instructions here.
+Once the connection is fully configured, it can be integrated into applications using an external data group.
+You can find instructions on how to do this here.